 As you can see, the odds on favorite to win is none other than Alabama.
 Not a big surprise here.
 As long as Nick Saban is in Tuscaloosa, the Crimson Tide will be near the top of the preseason list.

-It would be easy to predict Alabama to win it all, but that’s not fun.
-Plus, there’s zero value with the Crimson Tide at +300.
+It would be easy to predict Alabama to win it all, but that’s no fun.
+Plus, there’s zero value with the Crimson Tide right now.
 A team that I like at a much better price is Louisville.

 The Cardinals return Heisman quarterback Lamar Jackson to a team that returns a lot from last year.
 Louisville only had two players taken in the draft and they were in the 6th and 7th rounds.
 Keep in mind this is a team that tied Clemson at 7-1 in the ACC Atlantic.
 They started the season 9-1 with their only loss in conference a 36-42 defeat at Clemson.